-What is a Spring Creek
+What is a Spring Creek?

 Montana’s spring creeks are characterized by their consistent flows and stable water temperatures.
 This provides an ideal environment for trout to flourish.
 Spring creeks are usually small, meandering streams that flow through fertile valleys.
 The water in spring creeks are often gin-clear, allowing anglers to see the trout and their feeding behavior.
 It is the ultimate form of sight fishing for trout.

-Popular Spring Creeks
+Popular Spring Creeks to Fish in Montana

 One of the most famous spring creeks in Montana is the Paradise Valley’s DePuy’s Spring Creek, located near Livingston.
 DePuy’s is known for its challenging fishing conditions and the large, wild rainbow and brown trout that inhabit its waters.
 Other renowned spring creeks in Montana include Armstrong’s, Nelson’s spring creeks, and O’Hair’s, all of which are classic western spring creek fishing.
 These places have rod fees and limit the number of fly fishers per day.